 EDWARD WATERS COLLEGE

 Edward Waters College is committed to providing a safe and secure environment for our students, faculty, staff and visitors.
 The Campus Security Department is located in the Tookes Building at 1660 Kings Road and is open 24 hours a day, seven days a week.
 Suspected criminal activity or any emergency situation on campus should be reported immediately.
 Dialing ext.
 8888 from any campus phone will provide 24 hour direct contact with the Campus Security Department.
+In the event of an emergency, the blue light emergency call towers located on the campus can be utilized to contact the Security Office.
 From a pay phone or off campus phone, dial: 470-8888.
-In all emergencies, 911 should be dialed for emergency medical service or the Jacksonville Sheriff’s Office.
+In all emergencies, 9-1-1 should be dialed for emergency medical service or the Jacksonville Sheriff’s Office.

 General Campus Safety and Security Policies